-The 2016 South Bay Pride Art & Music Festival will be held on September 10, 2016 and SBPRIDE2017 was held on September 9, 2017 having an attendance of about 20k.
-Joe Burke continues as our executive director and is excited to expand on the entertainment we will have on our stages promoting our local talent and bringing great DJ’s.
-In addition, we plan on continuing to expand the number of local artisans in order to make this a MUST SEE arts festival!
-We will be taking advantage of our beach side location with an enhanced and diverse number of sports (both water and land) as well as entertainment for our children.
-Last year had almost 100 vendor, exhibitors and artisans with a full line up of music.
-This year, we plan on making it even better and continue to provide the wonderful bay side celebration of community for LGBTQ and their allies.
+The 2016 South Bay Pride Art & Music Festival was held on September 10, 2016 and SBPRIDE2017 was held on September 9, 2017 having an attendance of about 18k.
+Joe Burke continued as our executive director and was excited to expand on the entertainment to three stages.
+In addition, we expanded the number of local artisans, continuing support of our arts and crafts local community with subsidized spaces so that they are accessible to all.
+We also had a diverse number of activities (both water and land) as well as entertainment for our children.
+With almost 100 vendor, exhibitors and artisans with a full line up of music last year’s event continued to provide the wonderful bay side celebration of community for LGBTQ* and their allies.

-South Bay Alliance goals are to make this event not only a celebration of our community and educational outreach but also to provide funds in order to assist in creating a bi-national resource center in the south San Diego county where our youth and our aging community can be supported and have a safe haven.
-In the interim, SBA is doing active bi-national community outreach as well as working within the community in conjunction with other organizations in order to encourage HIV testing/treatment, promoting the “Live well San Diego” and “Getting to Zero” programs, as well as, promote safe LGBTQ* friendly areas through our outreach efforts, offering Cultural Competency & Diversity LGBTQ* training to interested businesses/organizations and individuals.
+South Bay Alliance goals are to make this event not only a celebration of our community and educational outreach but also to provide funds in order to assist in creating a bi-national resource center in the south San Diego county and border region where our youth and our aging community can be supported and have a safe haven.
+In the interim, SBA is doing active bi-national community outreach as well as working within the other community based organizations and governmental bodies in order to encourage HIV testing/treatment, promoting “Live well San Diego” and “Getting to Zero” initiatives, as well as, promote safe LGBTQ* friendly areas through our outreach efforts, offering Cultural Competency & Diversity LGBTQ* training to interested businesses/organizations and individuals.
 SBA offers SafeZones 2.5 – 3 hour training to business/organizations upon request.
 Contact us for fees.
-We are also reaching out to South Bay businesses and organizations to post our FREE 4″ x 4″ Palm Tree decal to indicate to the community that they are LGBTQ* friendly and in support of LGBTQ* equality as well as targeting a May 1, 2017 online listing of LGBTQ* friendly resources, organizations and businesses in South San Diego and border regions.
+We are also reaching out to South Bay businesses/organizations to post our 4″ x 4″ Palm Tree decal to indicate to the community that they are LGBTQ* friendly and in support of LGBTQ* equality as well as targeting a May 1, 2017 online listing of LGBTQ* friendly resources, organizations and businesses in South San Diego and border regions.